CFU

 LEARNING OUTCOMES

-with the tools needed to understand our theoretical description of the basic physical processes involving elementary particles that are subjected to electromagnetic, weak and strong nuclear interactions, as well as to discuss current evidence for new physics beyond the Standard Model.
+This course aims at providing master students interested in High Energy Theoretical Physics with the tools needed to understand our theoretical description of the basic physical processes involving elementary particles that are subjected to electromagnetic, weak and strong nuclear interactions, as well as to discuss current evidence for new physics beyond the Standard Model.

-questions from the students are expected and highly welcome.
+The course is taught by lectures.
+Discussions and digressions on specific topics triggered by questions from the students are expected and highly welcome.
 The lectures will be tuned on the average preparation level of the students about elementary particle physics processes and quantum field theory.

 KNOWLEDGE AND UNDERSTANDING: